 1. Sri Ramanathaswamy Temple

 This is one of the very few temples in the history of India which is built in the Dravidian style architecture.
+Your Rameshwaram sightseeing isn’t complete without paying a visit to this temple.
 Sri Ramanathaswamy Temple is famous for its collection of Lingas, which were made up of sand, salt, stone and other elements.
 According to stories, there were around 112 ponds here out of which only 12 are left.
 This popular tourist attraction in Rameshwaram with the second largest pillared corridor in the world is one of the must visit tourist places in Rameshwaram.
 This is the most popular spot in the city and must be included even on the list of most choosy places to visit in Rameshwaram in 1 day.

 Worship Timings: 5 am to 1 pm & 3 pm to 9 pm